shaeedtfo/datasciencecoursera/README.md

 # datasciencecoursera
-This is part of My Assignment repo
+This is part of my Assignment repo